safer-bwd/azure-func-multipart-parser/README.md

 So you can use this simple parser.

 **Important:**
-Do not use the parser for multipart form with big files.
+Do not use multipart forms with big files in Azure Functions JS 2.0.

 ## Install